apereo/cas-initializr/README.md

 # CAS Initializr

 CAS Initializr provides a build system and an API to dynamically generate CAS overlays.
-The project is a based on [Spring Initializr](https://github.com/spring-io/initializr).
+The project is based on [Spring Initializr](https://github.com/spring-io/initializr).

 ## Build